papaludwig/docker-tutorials/jenkins/README.md

 # Part 1 - Jenkins & Docker

-In this example we will run Jenkins from a container, which will in turn spin up containers on the host computer.
+In this example we will run Jenkins from a container, and, because we will share a volume that includes access to docker.sock, our new container will be able to communicate with the host docker engine to spin up containers on the host.

 ## Create a directory that will contain our image's files and the dockerfile